 Interview nerves affect everybody, here is how to avoid it using these interview nerves tips

-If not controlled interview nerves can be hugely negative for you, particularly if the interviewer seems to be an Ageist.
-Of course, some people are just better at hiding and coping with their nerves than others, but we can all do better.
+If not controlled, interview nerves can be hugely negative for you, particularly if the interviewer seems to be an Ageist.
+Of course, some people are just better at hiding and coping with their interview nerves than others, but we can all do better.
 This Topic will show you how to cope better so you are not disadvantaged in your interview.

 Employers and recruiters often see candidates who are confident and relaxed at the first interview but who fall apart at the second.

 Why the big change?
 Because now you know more about the job, really want it and know you have a chance of winning it.
 In sport we regularly see an underdog making the final and ‘choking’.

 Who rarely chokes?
 The ‘players’ with ‘big game’ experience – practice and repetition makes perfect.
 So, the more interviews you go to, the more confident you will be.

 Practising interviews in role-plays with friends and family also helps.
 As can visualisation exercises – play through in your mind how the interview will go.
 Visualise yourself walking in and greeting them; so you feel prepared and more confident.